sablier-labs/docs/docs/contracts/v2/reference/core/types/library.LockupLinear.md

 ### Durations

-Simple struct that encapsulates (i) the cliff duration and (ii) the total duration.
+Struct encapsulating the cliff duration and the total duration.

 ```solidity
 struct Durations {